jtramm/openmc/docs/source/usersguide/random_ray.rst

     settings.random_ray['volume_estimator'] = 'naive'

-To use the simulation average estimator, the following code would be used:
+To use the simulation averaged estimator, the following code would be used:

 ::

-    settings.random_ray['volume_estimator'] = 'simulation_average'
+    settings.random_ray['volume_estimator'] = 'simulation_averaged'

 ---------------------------------------
 Putting it All Together: Example Inputs